tamirscherf/Rat_features_extraction/README.md

 <img src="https://github.com/tamirscherf/My_Code/blob/master/visualization/MainNet_Architecture.png" width="500" height="300">

-**The net width is 24.**

 ### Custom
 The custom architectures that were tested contained the same initial and last sections as the ResNet, and between 6 to 10 sections of convolutional units.
 Each unit contains a pooling layer, convolution layer, normalization layer and activation layer, using both max and average pooling.

 ## Results and Validation
 **Each network that has been trained was validated by a few parameters.**
 #### Validation error, less than 5° mean error.
-A validation set sampled randomly from the DB(20%).
+A validation set sampled randomly from the database(20%).
 <p align="center"><img src="https://github.com/tamirscherf/My_Code/blob/master/visualization/Body_Angle_Linear_Loss_Validation_Graph.png" width ="600" height = "312">

 #### Frames from outside of the database, 6.5° mean error.
-A set of 100 tagged images that is not part of the DB that the training and validation sets are taken from.
+A set of 100 tagged images that is not part of the database that the training and validation sets are taken from.
 Those 100 frames are taken from a different video in order to see how well the net performs on a video that it has never learned any frame from.